 Transfer to MA Economic Policy in Global Markets Program is possible at two occasions.
 First, he/she can transfer till the end of the pre-session, if he/she fulfils all program specific admission requirements, and passes the pre-session math exam in the targeted program at his/her own risk.
 The second possibility to switch between programs is at the end of the first semester.
 MA Economics students can switch to Economic Policy if they pass all exams required for the Economics students.
-In addition they are to take an exam on Global Economy: Emergence and Current Issues and Data Analysis for Economic Policy 1 courses of the Economic Policy program with a grade of B or above.
+In addition they are to take an exam on Finance and Data Analysis 1 courses of the Economic Policy program with a grade of B or above.